Join us for Health xChange, an evening of PechaKucha and networking

 The right to a healthy environment: Building a movement to change Canada’s constitution

 Peter has worked on a variety of issues at the nexus of environmental and human rights for over 15 years, including for organizations such as West Coast Environmental Law, Global Witness, and the UN.
-He is currently the manager of the David Suzuki Foundation's Blue Dot campaign, which seeks to enshrine environmental rights within Canada's constitution.
+He is currently national campaign manager, environmental rights, at the David Suzuki Foundation and manages the Foundation's Blue Dot campaign, which seeks to enshrine environmental rights within Canada's constitution.
 Peter holds a PhD from the University of Toronto, and his dissertation focussed on international environmental law and its impact on forest conservation.